breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 ---
 **NOTE:**

 This list is not final because this spec was recently released for Jakarta 11 and other new implementations can be listed in feature.
-Payara Server is using Eclipse Jersey because is the reference implementation.
+Payara Server is using Eclipse Jersey.

 ---